What is fraudulent misrepresentation?

-Fraud or fraudulent misrepresentation or misstatement is where a false statement is made to a person upon which that person relies and as a consequence of relying on that statement suffers some damage.
+Fraudulent misrepresentation is where a false statement is dishonestly made to a person upon which that person relies and, as a consequence of relying on that statement, suffers some damage.

 The tort of deceit provides a civil remedy for an individual who has relied on a false representation to their detriment and requires the following elements to be proven:

-A clear example of when the tort of deceit will come into play is where an individual has made a false insurance claim to their insurer in the case of motoring accidents.
-If for example they claim that another party has damaged their vehicle in a collision but it in fact was their own fault and the original statement has caused the insurance company to pay out then that individual would be liable to the insurance company under the tort of deceit.
+An example of when the tort of deceit will come into play is where an individual has made a false insurance claim to their insurer in the case of a motoring accident.
+If, for example, they claim that another party has damaged their vehicle in a collision, but it in fact was their own fault and the original statement has caused the insurance company to pay out, then that individual would be liable to the insurance company under the tort of deceit.

-There must be a statement or conduct amounting to a representation which is false.
-A statement would obviously involve something being said whereas conduct consisting of wearing a uniform or dress of some kind would be included.
+There must be a statement (written or oral) or conduct amounting to a representation which is false.
+A statement would obviously involve something being said or written, whereas conduct consisting of wearing a uniform or dress of some kind would be included.